likhithv05/apartment-planner/README.md

 ## Why?
-Because splitting rent and shopping lists with roommates is a pain.
+Because splitting move-in belongings and shopping lists with roommates is a pain.
 This makes it less painful.
 Also, I wanted to learn Supabase and Tailwind.

 ## License
 MIT.
 Use it, remix it, change it, whatever.